 Should I Apply?

 Several items are required before an application is complete.
-These include the Graduate School application, a personal statement applicable to the program in which you are interested, transcripts of all previous academic work and three letters of recommendation.
-Scores on the General GRE must be provided.
-The Psychology Subject Test isrecommended, but is not required.
+These include the Graduate School application, transcripts of all previous academic work and three letters of recommendation.
+The Psychology Subject Test is recommended, but is not required.
 The TOEFL is required for most international students.
-More specific details on what is needed, where to obtain the appropriate forms and/or how to submit required information is available in the graduate section of the department website.
+More specific details on what is needed, where to obtain the appropriate forms and/or how to submit required information is available in the graduate section of the department website and the HFAC brochure.